hkung77/python-api/readme.md

 1. Utilizes the google image search api for finding player images.
 (Some players may not have the correct image associated to the player)

-2. NBA API for accessing stats and other related information
+2. Uses the NBA API for accessing stats and other related information